 A creamy white foam will develop on top, which is the milks solids separating from the butter fat.
 The milk solids are what burn when you cook with butter at high of heat.
 You will also see the clear golden butterfat underneath.
 The aroma of the melting butter will change a bit, developing a slightly nutty fragrance (think of browned butter).

 Carefully pour the melted butter through a fine sieve lined with four layers of cheese cloth into a glass jar.
 When you get to the bottom of the pan, leave the solids behind if there are any.
 You should have pure, clear, golden butter fat.
-In the whole process you will lose about 20%-25% of the original weight.
+You will lose about 20%-25% of the original weight.
 While some sites say it does not need to be refrigerated, I prefer to refrigerate mine.
 It lasts about 6 months.

 How to Make Clarified Butter (Ghee)